AcumenNations/Best_Seller_Story_Teller/master_story.md

 "Choice breeds chaos.
 Humanity squanders freedom.
 I offer order."
 He lifted a device that resembled an inverted harp, its strings barbed and dark.
 "This is the Resonance Reaver.
-With it, I will invert the Bridge and bring Atlantis and the surface under a single, unbreakable chord—mine."
+With it, I will invert the Bridge and bring Atlantis and the surface under a single, unbreakable chord mine."
 He strummed the Reaver.
 A wave of dissonance crashed toward Lysandra, shaking the Bridge.
 The Alliance at the surface staggered as the wave rippled upward.
 Choir members below strained to counter the surge, their harmonics faltering.
 Lysandra planted her feet and